 - Lunch Bucket Paradise: A True Life Novel, Fred Setterberg: Meh.
 I read it for research, because it is set in the type of suburb I’m writing about.
 Beyond that…

 - The Midwife of Venice, Roberta Rich: Again, meh.
 It was quick and enjoyable, but nothing to write home about.
-(Except that it was my mother’s book, so I had to discuss if she also felt iffy about it).
+(Except that it was my mother’s book, so I actually went home to ask if she also felt iffy about it).

 - Night Over Water, Ken Follett: Chauvinist.
-Every woman in this book was clearly in idealized version of what Follett wants women to be (read: charmingly sparky, but ultimately submission, with giant breasts).
+Every woman in this book was clearly in idealized version of what Follett wants women to be (read: charming, spunky, but ultimately submissive, with giant breasts).
 I read to the end to find out what happens, then immediately stuck it in the give-away pile.

 - She’s Come Undone, Wally Lamb: See both note above and previous post on this book.
 I loved it.